 IDSA offers $500 stipends to support ID Interest Groups at local medical schools to inspire the next generation of infectious diseases physicians and researchers with talks, journal clubs, film screenings, workshops and networking events.

-- Medical Education Work Group
+- Medical Education Community of Practice

 - All-In Match